Selection of Topic

 Duration: 3 hours

 The case study is intended to show the depth of knowledge and understanding of malting processes and all the allied legislative and management considerations that are required in a modern malting business.
 Candidates will need a detailed understanding of a broad range of areas to obtain a pass in this section.
 Concentrating on only a few of the important areas will not be sufficient for this qualification.
-The presentation should, in addition to the range of subjects required for the Malting Diploma, include awareness of timescale, cost, implications of failure, potential payback and potential improvements.
+The presentation should, in addition to the range of subjects required for the Malting Diploma, include awareness of timescale, costs, legislative compliance, quality, potential payback and potential improvements.
+The implications of the failure to act, react or implement changes should also be properly considered where appropriate.

 The Oral Examination